-Working on the underlying skills of handwriting is SO important in handwriting.
+Working on the underlying pre-writing skills of handwriting is SO important in handwriting.
 This pre-writing lines activity is a fun Easter occupational therapy activity, but it’s also a powerful tool for building the foundation for handwriting.

 You know we like to share handwriting activities around here, right?
 This Easter egg pre-writing activity is a fun way for young children to work on pre-writing skills in order to build a base for letter formation and pencil control.
 While we made this activity an Easter egg-ish shape, you could do this activity any time of year and use any shape to work on pencil control within a confined space.